agmarco/SNC-Distortion-Check/README.md

 8. Click on "Forgot your Password?"
 9. Enter your email.
 10. Click on the link in the email sent to you to reset your password.
-11. Reset your psasword, and login.
+11. Reset your password, and login.
 12. Navigate to "Configuration."
 13. Edit the institution info, and verify that it's updated.
 14. Click on "Add Phantom" and fill out the form.
 For the serial number, use one of "SN3" through "SN14", other than the one you used to register.